- Lost and Found

 Resources and Contacts -- How to get help

 Q: What help is available and when?

-A: Go to the Chemistry Learning Center website http://www.uaf.edu/chem/clc/ and look at the information there.
+A: Visit the Chemistry Learning Center website http://www.uaf.edu/chem/clc/ for more information.

 Q: What are my professor's office hours?